yjtek/software_design_and_architecture/System Design/1_System Design Interview Notes - ChatGPT/README.md

         - Service Discovery Layer: Allows microservices to locate and communicate with each other dynamically, often implemented using tools like Consul, Zookeeper, or Kubernetes' internal DNS
         - Orchestration & Scheduling Layer: Manages workflows and scheduled tasks, such as with Airflow, Kubernetes CronJobs, or AWS Step Functions.
         - CDN (Content Delivery Network): Speeds up delivery of static and dynamic content to users by caching data geographically closer to them
+            - Push CDN: Push content from server to CDN before it is requested.
+More performant, but cold start and storage costs higher b/c you may store useless stuff in CDN
+            - Pull CDN: Pull content from server when it is requested AND not already in CDN.
+Less performant, but you store less things

     - User Experience & Engagement:
         - Authentication & Authorization Layer: Manages user identity, authentication (e.g., OAuth, JWT), and access control to ensure secure operations